Publius Licinius Crassus (son of triumvir)

 Publius Licinius Crassus (86 or 82 – 53 BC) was one of two sons of Marcus Licinius Crassus, the so-called "triumvir", and Tertulla, daughter of Marcus Terentius Varro Lucullus.
 He belonged to the last generation of Roman nobiles who came of age and began a political career before the collapse of the Republic.
 His peers included Marcus Antonius, Marcus Junius Brutus, Decimus Junius Brutus Albinus, the poet Gaius Valerius Catullus, and the historian Gaius Sallustius Crispus.

 Publius Crassus served under Julius Caesar in Gaul from 58 to 56 BC.
-Too young to receive a formal commission from the senate, Publius distinguished himself as a commanding officer in campaigns among the Armorican nations (Brittany) and in Aquitania.
+Too young to receive a formal commission from the Roman Senate, Publius distinguished himself as a commanding officer in campaigns among the Armorican nations (Brittany) and in Aquitania.
 He was highly regarded by Caesar and also by Cicero, who praised his speaking ability and good character.
 Upon his return to Rome, Publius married Cornelia Metella, the intellectually gifted daughter of Metellus Scipio, and began his active political career as a triumvir monetalis and by providing a security force during his father's campaign for a second consulship.

 Publius's promising career was cut short when he died along with his father in an ill-conceived war against the Parthian Empire.
 Cornelia, with whom he probably had no children, then married the much older Pompeius Magnus ("Pompey the Great").